 commit Pul We interpriv with Pul for pub Cur Miv For en interfa configu certific FQDN MBG.
 FQDN interfa configu certific FQDN MBG.
 FQDN eld controls encryption for WebRTC unications.
 Two options areavailable: blic only: Encryption is enabled for bRTC communications on the public erface of MBG (the Internet) but not the rate interface.
 This mode must be used in MiVoice Business. blic and Private: Encryption is enabled WebRTC communications on both the blic and private interfaces of MBG.
 Trently, this mode is available only with voice 5000. docum require Failure results connect applica manife failure: 1.
 Ad Fo Th in th in th Gu de up 2.
 On wo cryption to work properly on the public ce of the WebRTC server, you must ure the system with a third-party web rate.
 The certificate must contain the that will be used to access WebRTC on It may also need to contain a different for MiCollab or other applications It the MBG.
 (Refer to the relevant product ments for more information on certificate ements.)
 It to install a trusted web certificate ements.)
 It to WebRTC.
 Depending on the ation, this failure to connect may est in subtle ways like registration or call is.
-If the MSL party Web Server Certificate.
-In the MSL party Certificate on the MSL Server the MSL Installation and Administration wide.
+If the MSL failure to connect may est in subtle ways like registration or call independent.
+If the MSL Installation and Administration wide.
 Note: webRTC automatically tects a web certificate change and loads the new certificate.
 If the MBG main page, click the Telepriking tab and then click WebRTC.
 If Clear the Enabled field.
 Click Save.
 Select the Enabled field.